 The proof is in the pudding.
 La Glace produces rich and silky ice cream, with decadent classics like the Ganache (featuring Valrhona sustainable dark chocolate) and Crème de la Crème (made with pure vanilla bean).
 Tasty twists include Bananes Foster’s roasted banana rum cream with swirls of cinnamon and toffee; tangy passionfruit milk chocolate; and roasted hazelnut, Cointreau, and Muscadine chocolate truffle.
 Vegan options made with coconut milk or house-made cashew milk are also available—Coco Pandan, with coconut cream pandan and flecks of toasted coconut is equally creamy as its full-dairy counterparts.

 More than a simple cup or cone selection (though waffle cones are crafted from gaufrette), La Glace also offers artisanal pairings for the dessert: macaron shells and financiers, profiteroles and dacquoises.
 These delicate pastries, whether as toppings or vessels, complete the experience in the marble-and-mint shop.
-Conceived by Tagulao’s long-time friends at Granville Island-based Arithmetic, the art nouveau-meets-art deco atmosphere, anchored by a mural of white peacocks, suggests at once a faraway elegance and enchantment.
+Conceived by Tagulao’s long-time friends at Granville Island-based Arithmetic, the art nouveau-meets-art deco atmosphere, anchored by a mural of white peacocks by local artist James Knight, suggests at once a faraway elegance and enchantment.

 “All things are better when shared with someone cherished,” so goes La Glace’s mantra—and all are invited to indulge.

 La Glace, 2785 W 16th Ave, Vancouver, BC.

 Never miss a story.
 Sign up for NUVO’s weekly newsletter, here.